Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Policy choices for compliance with social contracts

-A basic question that arises is how to price this bond: namely, {\em how many tokens should be required as a bond in order to assure compliance with a social contract?} Clearly, if this number is too low, one can expect low levels of compliance (as in the case of the aforementioned plastic bottle deposits), and if it is too high, activity will cease and the social contract will be meaningless.
+A basic question that arises is how to price this bond: namely, {\em how many tokens should be required as a bond in order to assure compliance with a social contract?} Clearly, if this number is too low, one can expect low levels of compliance, and if it is too high, activity will cease and the social contract will be meaningless.
 In what follows, we shall develop a method for personalised pricing of the bond based on a feedback signal.
 The feedback signal will be designed so that aggregate levels of compliance satisfy some constraint.
 Before proceeding we present two examples of social contracts and show how they lead to different policy choices.
 The first example is akin to the traffic signal situation mentioned in the previous section.
-In this kind of application, a desirable policy might be the following: if you behave, your token is returned, otherwise you lose your token.
+In this kind of application, a desirable policy might be the following: if the agent behaves, their token is returned, otherwise they lose their token.
 The second example concerns an agent who enters and moves within a public building (such as an airport or a train station) where the social contract might represent a rule such as {\em keep your mask on}.
-Clearly, in this type of contract, if the agent behaves then all tokens are returned.
-But what should happen if the agent misbehaves?
+Clearly, in this type of contract, if the agent does not remove their mask then all tokens are returned.
+But what should happen if the agent does remove their mask?
 One policy might be to issue and redeem tokens at discrete intervals of time.
-This would punish participants who misbehave multiple times, and would also incentivise those individuals who remove their mask to wear it again so as to avoid further penalty.
-An alternative policy would be for a miscreant to lose their tokens, but for the pricing algorithm to operate at discrete intervals without further loss of tokens.
-In this case the miscreant is incentivised to wear the mask again so as to keep their personalised price as low as possible.
+Participants who break the contract multiple times would pay the bond repeatedly; this would also incentivise those individuals who remove their mask to wear it again so as to avoid further penalty.
+An alternative policy would be for an agent to lose their tokens, but for the pricing algorithm to operate at discrete intervals without further loss of tokens.
+In this case the agent is incentivised to wear the mask again so as to keep their personalised price as low as possible.
 Below we summarise some policies that are of interest to us.

 \begin{itemize} \item {\bf Fixed penalty policy: } Before participating in the social scheme each agent deposits a certain amount of tokens, the amount being set by the controller.
 When the action is completed or when the agent exits the scheme, all tokens are returned in the event that they complied with rule $E$; otherwise no tokens are returned to the agent.
 In the latter case the pricing algorithm continues to adjust the price based on both the agents' level of compliance and that of the network.